nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 policy* and defines a framework to compose such permission policies from the standard behaviors.

-The FA2 contract developer can choose a custom set of permissions behaviors to be implemented.
+The FA2 contract developer can choose and implement a custom set of permissions behaviors.
 The particular implementation may be static (the permissions configuration cannot be changed after the contract is deployed) or dynamic (the FA2 contract may be upgradable and allow to change the permissions configuration).
 At any moment in time, the FA2 token contract exposes consistent and non-self-contradictory